 A home is most family's largest financial asset and knowing its current market value is important.
-Perhaps you are thinking about selling to move closer to the grandchildren.
-Or maybe you are trying to decide if it makes sense to take that new job offer and relocate.
-Understanding your home's value is an important part of financial planning.
+Perhaps you are thinking about selling to move closer to the grandchildren, or maybe you are trying to decide if it makes sense to take that new job offer and relocate - understanding your home's value is an important part of financial and life planning.

-If you need of a Home Valuation, Mike Reames would be happy to come to meet with you to discuss the current real estate markets and the value of your home.
+If you are in need of a Home Valuation, Mike Reames would be happy to come to meet with you to discuss the current real estate market and the value of your home.
+In this rapidly changing market, it is critical to have a knowledgeable and experienced agent who is following the market changes as they happen.
 When you contact Reames Realty to schedule a Home Valuation consultation, rest assured that Mike Reames will be the one that meets with you and prepares your analysis.

-Checking your home's tax assessment value is the easiest and fastest way to check your property's worth.
-The tax assessment value is used by your locality to levy a real estate tax on localities citizens.
+The tax assessment value is used by your locality to levy a real estate tax on their citizens.
 Tax assessments are prepared by the localities tax assessors.
 These are professionals that maintain records and a database of all the properties and sales in an area.
 Assessors keep very general and broad records of your home, such as the size of your home and the number of bedrooms.
 Tax assessors generally never go into your home or get an opportunity to see all the upgrades or improvements you may have made.

 People regularly tell me they have an appraisal of their property.
 Many think this is the current value of their property and would like to use the appraised value as the list price when we sell their home.
 Appraisals are not market values.
 Appraisers generally work for banks/mortgage companies.
 A buyer finds a home that they would like to purchase and enters into a contract to buy the home.
 The buyer then goes to a bank or mortgage broker and asks for a loan to buy the property.
 The bank/mortgage company then orders an appraisal and the appraiser is chosen via a "lottery system" to evaluate the home and determine its value.
 The assigned appraiser is provided with a copy of the purchase contract and visits the property to conduct a detailed study of the home.
 This includes measuring the home's square footage, photographing the property, documenting the features and upgrades, etc. The appraiser uses all of this information to prepare the final appraisal report.